Earl of Dalhousie: History

 He was succeeded by his eldest surviving son, the tenth Earl.
 He was an influential Tory politician and also served as Governor-General of India from 1847 to 1856.
 In 1849 he was created Marquess of Dalhousie, of Dalhousie Castle in the County of Edinburgh and of the Punjab, in the Peerage of the United Kingdom.
 Lord Dalhousie assumed the additional surname of Broun of Colstoun upon succeeding to the Colstoun estates.
 He had no male issue and on his death in 1860 the marquessate and barony of 1815 became extinct.
 He was succeeded in the Scottish titles by his first cousin Fox Maule, 2nd Baron Panmure, the eleventh Earl (see Baron Panmure for earlier history of this branch of the family).
 He was a prominent Liberal politician and notably held office as Secretary of State for War.
 On succeeding to the earldom in 1860 he assumed the surname and arms of Ramsay of Dalhousie after that of Maule.
 Lord Dalhousie was childless and on his death in 1874 the barony of Panmure became extinct.
 He was succeeded in the Scottish titles by his first cousin, the twelfth Earl, who was the second son of the Hon.
-John Ramsay, fourth son of the eight Earl.
+John Ramsay, fourth son of the eighth Earl.
 Lord Dalhousie was an admiral in the Royal Navy.
 In 1875, he was created Baron Ramsay, of Glenmark in the County of Forfar, in the Peerage of the United Kingdom, which entitled him to a seat in the House of Lords.

 He was succeeded by his eldest son, the thirteenth Earl.
 He was a Liberal politician and served under William Ewart Gladstone as Secretary of State for Scotland in 1886.
 His eldest son, the fourteenth Earl, was a captain in the Scots Guards and an honorary colonel in the North Scottish Royal Garrison Artillery (TA).
 He was succeeded by his eldest son, the fifteenth Earl.
 He was a Deputy Lieutenant of Angus.
 He died unmarried and was succeeded by his younger brother, the sixteenth Earl.
 He was a Conservative Member of Parliament before succeeding in the earldom and later served as Governor-General of the Federation of Rhodesia and Nyasaland and was Chancellor of the University of Dundee.
 As of 2013 the titles are held by his eldest son, the seventeenth Earl, who succeeded in 1999.
 Lord Dalhousie is Chief of Clan Ramsay.